This page explains how to set up Forseti for local development.

 Enable each of the required APIs by running the following command:

-gcloud services enable <API URI>
+gcloud beta service-management enable <API URI>

 |App Engine Admin||

 Forseti stores data in Cloud SQL.
 You can connect to the Cloud SQL instance by using the Cloud SQL proxy to authenticate to GCP with your Google credentials, instead of opening up network access to your Cloud SQL instance.
 To set up your Cloud SQL instance for Forseti, follow the steps below: